mandrasch/svelte-floating-ui-a11y-menu/README.md

 - [ ] Set focus properly?
 - [ ] Fix contrast errors

-## Technical
+## Technical information

-- I did not `{#if activeMenu == 'news'}` around `<ul>`-submenus, because this removes submenus temporarily completely from DOM.
+I did not use `{#if activeMenu == 'news'}` around `<ul>`-submenus, because this removes submenus temporarily completely from DOM.
 I wasn't sure if this was okay with aria-controls= references (https://stackoverflow.com/a/73391142).
 Drawback is, that you can't use Svelte animations like `in:fly={{ y: -10 }}` on these submenus.

-See https://github.com/sveltejs/svelte/pull/7932 for more details.
+Instead I used a `.hide`-class (provided by [Foxeye.Rinx](https://stackoverflow.com/questions/58546496/v-show-alternative-for-svelte/73391142#73391142)), this does not remove elements from DOM.
+See [feat: svelte-display directive #6336 #7932](https://github.com/sveltejs/svelte/pull/7932) for more details.

 ## Resources